 What Is A Second Chance Loan?

-A second chance loan is a personal loan specifically designed for borrowers seeking loans with bad credit that would not allow them to get approved for a more traditional loan.
+A second chance loan is a personal loan specifically designed for borrowers seeking loans for bad credit that would not allow them to get approved for a more traditional loan.

 A second chance loan is similar to a payday loan.
 The difference, however, is that second chance loans are better suited for long-term, monthly payments.
 These loans also work as personal loans, meaning they don’t have to be paid back immediately.
 Instead, these loans can be repaid in equal monthly installments, which can be easier to manage.